-This applies to drugs that are non-preferred on the preferred drug list and/or because they are subject to clinical prior authorization.
+72-hour emergency overrides apply to non-preferred drugs on the preferred drug list or drugs subject to clinical prior authorization.
 Pharmacies will be paid in full for 72-hour emergency prescription claims.

 - Authorization for Traditional Medicaid claims should be directed to the Texas Prior Authorization Call Center.

 - Pharmacies submitting claims for people enrolled in Medicaid managed care should refer the prescribing provider to that person's health plan’s prior authorization call center.

 We encourage pharmacy staff to review and share the Dispensing 72-hour Emergency Prescriptions instructions and reproduce for staff education.

 July 2019 Drug Utilization Review Board Meeting Summary

 July 2019 Preferred Drug List Recommendations Now Available

 July 31, 2019

 July 2019 Preferred Drug List Revised July 26

 July 2019 Preferred Drug List Now Available